-Unitil Energy Rate Case Filing - On April 15, 2010 Unitil Energy filed a proposed base rate increase of \$10.1 million which represents an increase of 6.5 percent above present rates.
-Unitil Energy requested temporary rates to be effective July 1, 2010.
+Unitil Energy Rate Case Filing - On April 15, 2010, Unitil Energy filed a proposed base rate increase of \$10.1 million, an increase of 6.5 percent above present rates.
 In addition, Unitil Energy requested adjustments for a Rate Year Step Adjustment, a Large Capital Project Step Adjustment and a long-term rate plan establishing step adjustments associated with the Company's Reliability Enhancement Plan and Vegetation Management Plan.
-On June 29, 2010, the NHPUC issued an order approving a temporary rate increase for Unitil Energy.
-The order provides for a temporary rate increase of \$5.2 million (annual) effective July 1, 2010 which will be collected by applying a uniform per kilowatt-hour (kWh) surcharge of \$0.00438 to each of Unitil Energy's current rate schedules.
+On June 29, 2010, the NHPUC issued an order approving a temporary rate increase for Unitil Energy of \$5.2 million (annual) effective July 1, 2010 which is being collected by a uniform per kilowatt-hour (kWh) surcharge of \$0.00438 on each of Unitil Energy's current rate schedules.
 Of the \$5.2 million rate increase, \$500,000 of the increase is intended to permit Unitil Energy to annually recover expenses incurred during the December 2008 ice storm and another \$500,000 of the increase is intended to fund higher planned vegetation management program expenditures.
 Once permanent rates are approved by the NHPUC, they will be reconciled to the date temporary rates were ordered, July 1, 2010.
 Final review and approval by the NHPUC of Unitil Energy's permanent base rate increase request is scheduled to be completed by February 2011.

 Major Ice Storm - On December 11 and 12, 2008, a severe ice storm (December 2008 Ice Storm) struck the New England region.
-The Company spent approximately \$24.0 million for the repair and replacement of electric distribution systems damaged during the storm, including \$8.3 million related to capital construction and \$15.8 million, including carrying charges, which has been deferred as a regulatory asset, based on orders issued by the MDPU and NHPUC, discussed below.
+The Company spent approximately \$23.3 million for the repair and replacement of electric distribution systems damaged during the storm, including \$8.3 million related to capital construction and \$15.0 million, including carrying charges, which has been deferred as a regulatory asset, based on orders issued by the MDPU and NHPUC, discussed below.
 Also, the Company expensed \$3.0 million for professional fees related to the ice storm, in addition to normal anticipated expenditures related to emergency storm preparedness.
 The Company does not believe these storm restoration expenditures and the timing of cost recovery will have a material adverse impact on the Company's financial condition or results of operations.
 However, if it were ultimately determined that certain of these costs were not recoverable in rates, and/or the Company were required to incur additional costs to defend itself, there may be a significant impact on the Company's results of operations in future periods.

 The MDPU conducted an investigation of Fitchburg's preparation for and response to the December 2008 Ice Storm during the first half of 2009.
 On November 2, 2009, the MDPU issued its order with respect to its investigation, finding that Fitchburg's preparation for, and response to, the December 2008 Ice Storm constituted a failure of the Company to meet its public service obligation to provide safe and reliable service, and ordered several remedial actions.
 First, the MDPU ordered a comprehensive independent management audit of Fitchburg's management practices.
-The management audit is expected to begin in the third quarter of 2010, subject to the selection of the audit firm by the MDPU from a list of qualified bidders who responded to an RFP issued by Fitchburg.
+The management audit, which will be performed by Jacobs Consultancy Inc., will begin in the fourth quarter of 2010.
 Second, the MDPU directed Fitchburg to implement a series of operational and capital improvements which had been identified and recommended through the Company's self-assessment review.
 All of these operational and capital improvements have either been completed or are currently underway, and remain subject to MDPU review.
 Finally, the MDPU noted that the costs incurred by Fitchburg for the December 2008 Ice Storm would be subject to review in Fitchburg's next electric rate case, along with Fitchburg's rate of return.